Featured

 Recent and forthcoming talks

-• Launch of Katia Chornik's book Music and Political Imprisonment in Pinochet's Chile, Chilean Embassy in London, 19 February 2026.
-Book your free seat here.
+• Book launch: Music and Political Imprisonment in Pinochet's Chile.
+Chilean Embassy in London, 19 February 2026.
+Info here.

 Guardian article